xypherio/pureflow-mobile-app/README.md

     PureFlow Mobile relies on Firebase for data storage and notifications.

     -   **Create a Firebase Project:** Navigate to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-    -   **Configure for Android:** Within your Firebase project, add an Android app.
-Follow the on-screen instructions to register your app.
+    -   **Configure for Android/iOS:** Within your Firebase project, add Android and/or iOS apps.
+Follow the on-screen instructions to register your apps.
-    -   **Download `google-services.json`:** Download the `google-services.json` file provided by Firebase and place it in the `android/app/` directory of your project.
+    -   **Download Configuration Files:** Download the appropriate configuration files (`google-services.json` for Android, `GoogleService-Info.plist` for iOS) and place them in the respective platform directories.
     -   **Update `app.json`:** Open `app.json` and update the `expo.extra.firebase` section with your Firebase configuration details.

 4.  **Configure Gemini API Key:**